jhauga/examples-icons-browser/README.md

 flet run --web icons-browser.py
 ```

-After that a pop will appear providing a link to preview.
+After that the page will automatically open in the browser.